 9. The applicant must comply with MOH’s instructions on the following:

-- The recipients of the unauthorised vaccine must be notified to the National Immunisation Registry as soon as possible within 72 hours, with information on the brand name and batch number of the vaccine administered; and
+a) The recipients of the unauthorised vaccine must be notified to the National Immunisation Registry as soon as possible within 72 hours, with information on the brand name and batch number of the vaccine administered;

-- The applicant must furnish information on the vaccination brand, vaccination sites and start date of vaccination to MOH.
+b) The applicant must furnish information on the vaccination brand, vaccination sites and start date of vaccination to MOH;

 *Serious adverse reactions which: (i) are life-threatening or fatal, (ii) require in-patient hospitalisation or prolong existing hospitalisation, (iii) cause persistent incapacity or disability, (iv) cause birth defect, or, (v) are assessed to be medically significant that may jeopardise the person’s health or may require intervention to prevent the person’s death or one of the other outcomes in (ii) to (iv).